openvinotoolkit/open_model_zoo/demos/image_retrieval_demo/python/README.md

   -gt GROUND_TRUTH, --ground_truth GROUND_TRUTH
                         Optional.
 Ground truth class.
   -d DEVICE, --device DEVICE
                         Optional.
-Specify the target device to infer on: CPU, GPU, HDDL or MYRIAD.
+Specify the target device to infer on: CPU or GPU.
 The demo will look for a suitable plugin for device specified (by default, it is CPU).
   --no_show             Optional.
 Do not visualize inference results.